Can Orthodox Jews Eat Cheese? Kosher Dairy Rules Explained

 Quick Answer

 Orthodox Jews can eat cheese, but it must have kosher certification.
 The main issue is rennet — the enzyme used to coagulate milk into cheese.
 Animal-derived rennet from non-kosher slaughter makes cheese non-kosher.
-Additionally, a rabbinical decree requires that kosher cheese be made with Jewish supervision (gevinat Yisrael).
+Additionally, many communities require that kosher cheese be made with Jewish involvement in production (gevinat Yisrael), though authorities differ on how strictly this applies.
 Most major cheese brands carry kosher certification.

 The Rennet Problem

 Most cheese is made using rennet, an enzyme that coagulates milk into curds.
 Traditionally, rennet comes from the stomach lining of a calf.
-Here is where it gets complicated:
+This is the part most people have never thought about:

 Today, most kosher cheese uses microbial rennet (produced by bacteria or fungi) or vegetable-based rennet.
 These avoid the animal-derived issue entirely.
 Many mainstream cheese brands have switched to microbial rennet for cost reasons — which incidentally makes them easier to certify kosher.